Mental Health Facilities Bay County, MI

 Bay Regional Medical Center Mclaren Bay Region

-Bay Regional Medical Center Mclaren Bay Region is a mental health clinic in Bay County, Michigan, located at 1900 Columbus Avenue, 48708 zip code.
-Bay Regional Medical Center Mclaren Bay Region offers hospital inpatient treatment.
-Bay Regional Medical Center Mclaren Bay Region provides psychotropic medication, group therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and adults.
-Bay Regional Medical Center Mclaren Bay Region also supports seniors or older adults, people requiring dual diagnosis treatment and people with serious mental illness.
-Some other services provided by Bay Regional Medical Center Mclaren Bay Region include suicide prevention services.
+Bay Regional Medical Center Mclaren Bay Region is a mental health facility in Bay County, MI, located at 1900 Columbus Avenue, 48708.
+Bay Regional Medical Center Mclaren Bay Region provides hospital inpatient treatment.
+Bay Regional Medical Center Mclaren Bay Region provides dialectical behavior therapy, activity therapy and behavior modification to adults, young adults and seniors 65 or older.
+Bay Regional Medical Center Mclaren Bay Region also supports people requiring dual diagnosis treatment, people with serious mental illness and seniors or older adults.
+Some other services available at Bay Regional Medical Center Mclaren Bay Region include suicide prevention services.

 Learn More

-Catholic Family Services is one of mental health facilities in Bay County, Michigan, located at 915 Columbus Avenue, 48708 zip code.
-Catholic Family Services provides outpatient treatment.
-Catholic Family Services provides integrated dual diagnosis disorder treatment, behavior modification and cognitive behavioral therapy to children / adolescents, adults and seniors 65 or older.
-Catholic Family Services also supports children/adolescents with serious emotional disturbance, seniors or older adults and people with serious mental illness.
-Additional services provided at Catholic Family Services include court-ordered outpatient treatment, family psychoeducation and suicide prevention services.
+List Psychological Services Plc is one of mental health facilities in Bay County, Michigan, located at 126 Washington Avenue, 48708 zip code.
+List Psychological Services Plc provides outpatient treatment.
+List Psychological Services Plc provides integrated dual diagnosis disorder treatment, couples/family therapy and group therapy to seniors 65 or older, adults and young adults.
+List Psychological Services Plc also supports people with trauma, people with PTSD and people requiring dual diagnosis treatment.
+Additional services provided at List Psychological Services Plc include court-ordered outpatient treatment and family psychoeducation.

 Learn More